 Learn more in our FAQ.

 Laura Elizabeth Pohl (left) has photographed and filmed for dozens of nonprofits across the United States, Africa and Asia.
 Her work has been honored by FotoWeek DC and the United Nations Association Film Festival, among others.
+She currently works for The Hatcher Group in the USA.

 “It can often be quite a challenge to find accurate information and resources online on pricing photography.
 There is a bit of weariness when you cold email someone to ask a business question.
 NGO Storytelling closes that gap.
 Crystaline and Laura have committed themselves not only to elevating their own work, but investing and supporting upcoming non-profit photographers and non-profit organizations.
 I highly recommend the course and will be sharing in my direct photography communities.
 It’s actual photographers speaking to photographers, sharing and providing excellent advice and business resources.”